ilgnefz/once_power/README-EN.md

 This software supports English, in order to be lazy so use the Chinese interface of the demo gif.

 ## New features
-Recording the last usage configuration
+Recording the last usage configuration (Off by default, you can go to Settings to open)

 The retention mode can be named with a date, and the specified length can be truncated when naming the date.